 Kyle Bobeck: Kyle Bobeck (JD '24) received his B.A. in Political Science and History from the University of Pittsburgh.
 During his undergraduate career, he led thousands of prospective students around Pitt's campus as a "Pitt Pathfinder".
-He is currently an extern for the Honorable Mary Jane Bowes, and an Environmental Law Clinic Research Assistant.
+He served as an extern for the Honorable Mary Jane Bowes, and an Environmental Law Clinic Research Assistant in the Spring of 2023.
 He previously served as a judicial intern for the Honorable Kimberly Eaton, and a law clerk for HoganWillig, Attorneys at Law.
 This summer he will be a summer associate at Campbell & Levin, LLC.
 He is the Senior Research Editor for the Law Review, a member of the Energy and Environmental Law Society, International Law Society, and a Pitt Law Ambassador.
 In his free time, he enjoys running marathons, kayaking, listening to music on vinyl, playing with his French Bulldog, and studying U.S. history.

 Grace Mannix: Grace Mannix (JD ’24) received her B.S. in Recreation, Park, and Tourism Management from Pennsylvania State University, where she spent a semester studying abroad at St. Petersburg State University in St. Petersburg, Russia.
 Prior to law school, she worked with Alaska Native youth at Camp Fire Alaska, worked for the U.S. Navy to develop morale, welfare, and recreation programs on board Navy aircraft carrier USS George H.W.
 Bush, and served as a substitute teacher and paraprofessional.
 As a 1L, she began mentoring with Big Brothers Big Sisters of Greator Pittsburgh.
 She also completed an internship with the Women's Center & Shelter of Greater Pittsburgh Civil Law Project last summer.
 She is going to build upon that experience this summer as a Certified Legal Intern with the Allegheny County District Attorney's Office in their Domestic Violence Unit.
 She is the president of the Mindfulness in Law Society, is a member of the Pitt Law Women's Association, Sport and Entertainment Society, and serves as a Pitt Law Ambassador.